Rick's Free Auto Repair Advice

 Severely rusted brake rotors

-How to prevent rusted brake rotors
+How to prevent brake rotor rust

-The best way to prevent rust on your brake rotors is to drive the vehicle.
 Letting it sit unused in humid conditions will always cause them to rust.
 Driving the vehicle heats up the rotor to evaporate off moisture and the brake pads wipe off surface rust.

 Purchase coated brake rotors